Journal of Formalized Reasoning

-The Journal of Formalized Reasoning is a peer-reviewed open access academic journal established in 2009.
-It publishes formalization efforts in any area, including classical mathematics, constructive mathematics, formal algorithms, and program verifications.
-It is maintained by AlmaDL, the digital library of the University of Bologna.
+The Journal of Formalized Reasoning is a peer-reviewed open access academic journal that publishes research on the formalization of mathematics, algorithms, and software systems, including work in classical mathematics, constructive mathematics, formal algorithms, and program verification.

+Established in 2009, it is maintained by AlmaDL, the digital library of the University of Bologna.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus, MathSciNet, and Zentralblatt MATH.